C690 H1115 N177 O203 S6

 Location: United States

-Purpose: The purpose of this study was to evaluate whether aldesleukin plus ART could lower the risk of opportunistic infection and death in participants with HIV.5,9
+Purpose: The purpose of these studies was to evaluate whether aldesleukin plus ART could lower the risk of and death in participants with HIV.4,5,11

 A number of other HIV-related studies on aldesleukin have been conducted, including:

-- The STALWART study (NCT00110812), a Phase 2 study which looked at the effects of aldesleukin with and without ART on CD4 counts in participants who were either off ART or who had never taken ART before.
-This study has been completed.10
+- The STALWART study (NCT00110812), a which looked at the effects of aldesleukin with and without ART on CD4 counts in participants who were either off ART or who had never taken ART before.
+This study has been completed.12

 - The COSMIC study, which looked at the effects of aldesleukin with and without ART on the latent HIV reservoir.
-This study has been completed.13

-- NCT01013415is a Phase 1/2 study that is currently evaluating a combination HIV cure approach using aldesleukin in combination with another investigational treatment.
-This study is ongoing, but not recruiting participants.14

-- NCT03346499is a Phase 2 studythat evaluated an of natural killer cells and aldesleukin in people on ART with viral suppression.
 This study has been completed.15

+- NCT01013415, a Phase 1/2 study that is currently evaluating a combination HIV cure approach using aldesleukin in combination with an investigational product.
+This study has been completed.
+Results were presented at CROI 2022.6

+- NCT03346499, a Phase 1 study that evaluated an of and aldesleukin in people on ART with viral suppression.
+This study has been completed.16

 What side effects might aldesleukin cause?